Companies looking for a prime location to open facilities should consider AeroPark, the Shreveport Regional Airport Industrial Park.

 This premier aviation facility has more than 800 acres of prime land available for development, offering your industry the opportunity for immediate expansion or relocation.
 Our central U.S. location makes the park readily accessible for any aircraft / aerospace-related industry requiring taxiways and ramp access.
 Plus, AeroPark offers rail and interstate access to two interstates, warehouse and distribution facilities and private office space.
 From Shreveport, you can easily connect your business with the world.

-.
+The park is managed by the Shreveport Airport Authority.
 This governing body of business leaders is capable of making timely decisions without the red tape often associated with many airports.

 Strengths of AeroPark